FarronF/limerick-council-meetings/meetings/2024/02/19-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of the Metropolitan District of Limerick - 15th January 2024.md

 The strategy will focus on identifying the demand for charge points across all types of

-charging and will specifically identify public residential and destinationbased charging--- 5
+charging and will specifically identify public residential and destinationbased charging
+---
+5

 needs up to 2025 and 2030.
 The power demand and charge point demand will be identified